 STANDARD INDICATORS RATING NOTES A Quality Program: How True?
-2.4 When appropriate, incorporates academic support, including homework assistance and/ or tutoring Homework assistance and/or tutoring are offered on a daily basis with sufficient time, space and staff assistance for youth to complete assignments Youth have access to resources needed to complete assignments (e.g., wide array of supplies and resources including dictionaries, pencils, tape, computers, internet access, poster board, markers, etc.) 1 = Program does not provide any structured academic support to youth during the program day 1=Materials are not available to provide appropriate academic support 1 2 3 4 N/A 2.5 Ensures that youth develop key academic skills, including research and study skills - Staff intentionally teach academic skills in addition to academic content and youth are given the opportunities to practice skills in context (e.g., organization skills, research skills, problem-solving skills, time management, teamwork, etc.) 1 = Program does not provide any structured opportunities that are intentionally designed to teach academic skills 1 2 3 4 N/A
+2.4 When appropriate, incorporates academic support, including homework assistance and/ or tutoring Homework assistance and/or tutoring are offered on a daily basis with sufficient time, space and staff assistance for youth to complete assignments Youth have access to resources needed to complete assignments (e.g., wide array of supplies and resources, such as dictionaries, pencils, tape, computers, internet access, poster board, markers, etc.) 1 = Program does not provide any structured academic support to youth during the program day 1 2 3 4 N/A 2.5 Ensures that youth develop key academic skills, including research and study skills - Staff intentionally teach academic skills in addition to academic content and youth are given the opportunities to practice skills in context (e.g., organization skills, research skills, problem-solving skills, time management, teamwork, etc.) 1 = Program does not provide any structured opportunities that are intentionally designed to teach academic skills 1 2 3 4 N/A